sitraka-/decolonial-futures/design-and-outer-space.md

 <section data-state=header33 data-background-image="assets/imgs/csm_1.png">
     <style>.header33 header:after { content: "MAID at Studio Theatre, 2024 — Alchemy Of Ruin"; }</style>
     <aside class="notes">
-    - "This year, we adjusted our approach, building on what we’ve learned over the past few years.
+    - This year, we adjusted our approach, building on what we’ve learned over the past few years.
 Rather than making the connection to space explicit, we created a descriptive piece about a fictional plcace shaped by scarcity, isolation, and closed-loop systems—drawing parallels to existing environments.
   </aside>
 </section>